AY2526S1-CS2103T-F08b-2/tp/docs/UserGuide.md

 * `listTeam` followed by `deleteTeam 2` deletes the 2nd team in the team list.
 * `deleteTeam 1` deletes the 1st team in the displayed team list.

-### Removing a skill from a person : `removeSkill`
+### Removing skills from a person : `removeSkill`

-Removes a skill from a person in the address book.
+Removes one or more skills from a person in the address book.

-Format: `removeSkill INDEX SKILL`
+Format: `removeSkill INDEX SKILL [MORE_SKILLS]...`

-* Removes the specified `SKILL` from the person at the specified `INDEX`.
+* Removes the specified `SKILL(S)` from the person at the specified `INDEX`.
 * The index refers to the index number shown in the displayed person list.
 * The index **must be a positive integer** 1, 2, 3, …
-* The skill name is case-sensitive and must match the skill name exactly.
+* Multiple skills can be removed at once by separating them with spaces.
+* Skill names must be lowercase alphanumeric and may include '+' or '#' symbols.
-* If the person does not have the specified skill, an error message will be shown.
+* If the person does not have any of the specified skills, an error message will be shown.

 Examples:
-* `removeSkill 2 Java` removes the skill "Java" from the 2nd person in the displayed list.
+* `removeSkill 2 java` removes the skill "java" from the 2nd person in the displayed list.
-* `removeSkill 1 Python` removes the skill "Python" from the 1st person in the displayed list.
+* `removeSkill 1 python docker` removes the skills "python" and "docker" from the 1st person in the displayed list.
+* `removeSkill 3 java python c++` removes the skills "java", "python", and "c++" from the 3rd person in the displayed list.

 ### Clearing all entries : `clear`